Farm to School Programs

-In the 2015-16 school year, BFBLGLV launched a pilot Harvest of the Month program at Easton’s Paxinosa Elementary School, which celebrates the diverse locally grown food options available throughout the four seasons.
-This program, supported by Easton Hospital and Chartwells Dining Services, allows students to sample a new local or regional food item each month in the cafeteria.
+In the 2015-16 school year, BFBLGLV launched a pilot Harvest of the Month program at Easton’s Paxinosa Elementary School, which celebrated the diverse locally grown food options available throughout the four seasons.
+This program, supported by Easton Hospital and Chartwells Dining Services, allowed students to sample a new local or regional food item each month in the cafeteria.
 Samples have included a rainbow of heirloom tomatoes, multiple varieties of apples, a roasted root vegetable medley, daikon and watermelon radishes, and a massaged kale salad.

 In the School District